SantiagoSalazarPavajeau/learn-blog/_posts/2020-05-15-from_ruby_to_javascript.markdown

  While Ruby has only a block that will be executed in the iteration, Javascript makes an explicit call to a function.
 Ruby uses the puts method to print a string to the terminal and Javascript uses the console.log to print to the console on the browser.

 Also Ruby uses *binding.pry* as a debugger, which stops the code in the scope of the execution with the methods and variables defined and available to access in the terminal, while Javascript uses *debbuger* which sends you to the browser where almost the same usability can be found (mostly the downside being that the console in the browser can be by default smaller than a terminal).
+Also in the learn.co platform when tests are ran with *learn --f-f* Javascript does not exit the test at the first failure but keeps running all the tests.
 But in the end it is a matter of getting used to change and learning.

 Other big difference that Javascript brings is that many of the built-in functional methods may be limited or difficult to implement but with libraries like [ramda](https://ramdajs.com/) the methods in Javascript can become similar in simplicity to those found in Ruby.